ibm-cloud-docs/Cloudant/faqs/authenticating-faq.md

 new replication once it has caught up with deleting the previous replication and the associated service credential.
 The process is described in the following list:

 1. Generate a replacement service credential.
-For more information, see [How can I generate service credentials?](#find-service-credentials-iam).
+For more information, see [how to generate service credentials](#find-service-credentials-iam).

 1. Create a new replication with the same settings but new credentials.